jonstokes/super_queue/README.md

 SuperQueue
 ==========

-SuperQueue is a thread-safe, SQS-backed queue structure for ruby that works just like a normal queue, except it's essentially infinite because it uses SQS on the back end.
+SuperQueue is a thread-safe, SQS- and S3-backed queue structure for ruby that works just like a normal queue, except it's essentially infinite because it uses SQS (and S3 optionally) on the back end.

 To install, just "gem install super_queue".